zhushh/shell_study/README.md

 shell_study
 ===========

-This reponsitory contains some short shell script which I study.
+This repository contains some short shell script which I have learned.
+You can learn some basic knowledge about shell script of linux system.